LeoAdamek/emacs.d/README.rst

 The following structure is used here:

 * *init.el* is, by emacs' design, where the magic starts, this file will call out to other files mostly.
-* *options.el* contains (mostly simple) elisp to set options
+* *lisp/options.el* contains (mostly simple) elisp to set options It also contains some definitions for custom key-bndings, and extra definitions for a few useful minor mode.
-* *functions.el* contains useful universal functions
+* *lisp/functions.el* contains useful universal functions
-* *mode-helpers/* will contain files used for various modes as helpers. .e.g for "php-mode" the file will be *mode-helpers/php.el* (it doesn't do anything yet)
+* *lisp/packages.el* Contains definitions for packages to be installed, and packages to be loaded

 Hopefully this helps.